-There are a variety of acrylic painting techniques to experiment with, and many acrylic artists enjoy incorporating pouring mediums with their paintings.
+There are a variety of acrylic painting techniques to experiment with, and many artists enjoy incorporating pouring mediums with their paintings.
 You can find out more about how to use acrylic pouring mediums when painting with acrylics in our blog.
 There, you can also discover infinite intermixability with Liquitex Acrylic.

 How do you paint with acrylics?

 Painting with acrylics is brilliant because it’s so easy.
-As already stated, you won’t need to mix acrylics with any varnishes or chemicals, as you do with oil.
-This means that they are ready to paint with straight from the tube, which significantly cuts down on your preparation time.
+As already stated, you won’t need to mix them with any varnishes or chemicals, as you do with oil.
+This means that they are ready to paint straight from the tube, which significantly cuts down on your preparation time.
 All you really need to get started is a surface like canvas, your favourite brushes, a cup of water, your selected acrylic colours and a palette.